Russia–Turkey relations: Clashes of empires

+For brief moments, The Russo-Ottoman alliance was established during the turbulent years of the French Revolutionary and Napoleonic Wars.
+It was primarily a defensive agreement between the Russian Empire and the Ottoman Empire, designed to counterbalance the growing French influence in the region.
+The first treaty was signed on January 3, 1799 (attempting December 23, 1798), and included secret clauses supporting mutual defense against France.
+The alliance was complemented shortly after by an Anglo-Ottoman alliance, all aiming to curtail Napoleon’s expansion.
+The Russo-Ottoman cooperation helped end the French occupation of strategic territories like the Ionian Islands, particularly Corfu, which secured the islands from French control and led to the establishment of the Septinsular Republic under joint Russian and Turkish protectorates.
+This marked a rare instance of Orthodox Greek self-government since Byzantine era.
+However, the alliance was fragile and influenced by shifting power dynamics.
+After France defeated Russia in the War of the Third Coalition, the Ottoman Empire reconsidered its alliances.
+Sultan Selim III refused to ratify the renewed treaty in 1805, and by 1806 relations deteriorated, with Russia’s naval access blocked in the Turkish Straits.
+This led to renewed hostilities and the confrontation Russo-Ottoman War of 1806–1812.
+Another attempt is the Russo-Ottoman alliance of 1833, was an defensive agreement in which the Ottoman Empire sought Russian support against Egyptian expansion, establishing a temporary strategic partnership between two traditional rivals.
+During Oriental Crisis, By the late 1830s, tensions resurfaced when Muhammad Ali of Egypt again clashed with the Ottoman central authority, this time threatening Ottoman control in Syria.
+France supported Ali, while Britain, Austria, Prussia, and Russia formed a coalition to preserve the Ottoman Turkey’s integrity territory.
+Russo-Turkish relations continued until broke down, effectively ended in culminating Russian Empire and the Ottoman Empire being on opposite sides in the Crimean War.

 The Russian goal of controlling the Straits and gaining access to the Mediterranean led to a determination to weaken the Ottoman Empire at every point.
 That meant further support of Austria against Germany, as Berlin was increasingly supportive of Constantinople.
 It meant Russian support for the Balkan states of Serbia, Bulgaria, Greece, and Montenegro that were fighting Turkey in a series of wars around 1910.
 It meant encouraging Italy to wrest control of Tripoli from the Ottomans in 1911.
 The crisis came in the summer of 1914 when Austria threatened Serbia and Russia decided to give all out-support to Serbia.
 In a matter of days that led to war between Russia and France against Germany and Austria.
 Britain and the Ottoman Empire joined in, and the Russian army did very poorly on the Eastern front.